Katrine in her studio in Jamaica Plain

 About

-When I paint from life, my body stills and my mind quiets.
-I squint to blur my vision, watching closely as faces and trees become shapes and lines.
-My eyes shoot between my canvas and the subject; I work quickly.
-My favorite time of day is the hour before dusk.
-The light glows orange and casts long, purple shadows.
-As the day draws to a close, my process becomes a race against the setting sun.
+My body stills and my mind quiets.
+Squinting to blur my vision, faces and trees become shapes and lines.
+My eyes shoot between the canvas and the subject; I work quickly.
+My favorite time to paint is the magic hour, the hour before dusk.
+The light glows orange and casts long, purple shadows- the day draws to a close, and my process becomes a race against the setting sun.
+The pressure to do it all- to finish before the end of the day, before the moment is over- drives my work and my process.

 As an artist it is my goal to depict people and places with sensitivity and without embellishment, recording them in order to honor and treasure them.
 I take inspiration from my immediate surroundings: my neighborhood in Jamaica Plain, the landscapes of the Arnold Arboretum, and perhaps most of all, my friends, new and old.